Absolute Security

-Absolute Software Corporation is an American-Canadian company that provides products and services in the fields of endpoint security and zero trust security.
+Absolute Security is an American company that provides products and services in the fields of cyber resilience, endpoint security, Security Service Edge (SSE), and zero trust security.
 It was publicly traded company on the Toronto Stock Exchange (TSX) and Nasdaq until it was acquired by Crosspoint Capital Partners in July 2023.

+In 2024, the company changed its name to Absolute Security.

-The company is headquartered in Vancouver, British Columbia, Canada.
-Regional offices include: Victoria, British Columbia, Canada; Austin, Texas; Ankeny, Iowa; Boulder, Colorado; San Jose, California; and Seattle, Washington in the U.S.; and in Reading, UK; and Ho Chi Minh City, Vietnam.
+The company is headquartered in Seattle, Washington.
+Regional, global offices are in, Vancouver, British Columbia, Canada, Austin, Texas; Tokyo, Japan; Reading, UK, and Ho Chi Minh City, Vietnam.

 History

-Founded in 1993 in Vancouver, British Columbia, Canada, Absolute developed a product to manage, track and secure computers regardless of the physical location of devices.
-In 2000, Absolute became a publicly traded company on the Toronto Stock Exchange (TSX).
+Founded in 1993 in Vancouver, British Columbia, Canada, by Christian Cotichini and Fraser Cain, Absolute Security developed a product to manage, track and secure computers regardless of the physical location of devices.
+In 2000, Absolute Security became a publicly traded company on the Toronto Stock Exchange (TSX).

-In 2005, Persistence technology by Absolute was embedded for the first time into the firmware or BIOS of a computer.
-This was the start of an ongoing partnership with most major original equipment manufacturers (OEMs) where Absolute technology ships with the hardware from the factory.
+In 2005, Persistence technology patented by Absolute Security was embedded for the first time into the firmware or BIOS of Personal Computers (PCs).
+This was the start of an ongoing partnership with most major original equipment manufacturers (OEMs) where Absolute Security technology ships with the hardware from the factory.

-In 2007, Microsoft awarded Absolute gold certified partner status in the Microsoft Partner Ecosystem.
+In 2007, Microsoft awarded Absolute Security gold certified partner status in the Microsoft Partner Ecosystem.

-Absolute's office in Europe was first established in November 2006, in Newbury, UK.
-In July 2009, a second regional office was opened in Austin, Texas, to serve as a base for Absolute's U.S.-based sales team.
+Absolute Security's office in Europe was first established in November 2006, in Newbury, UK.
+In July 2009, a second regional office was opened in Austin, Texas, to serve as a base for the company's U.S.-based sales team.

-In December 2009, Absolute announced its acquisition of the LANrev product suite, a computer systems management software application, from Pole Position Software.
+In December 2009, Absolute Security announced its acquisition of the LANrev product suite, a computer systems management software application, from Pole Position Software.
 Following the acquisition, the product suite was rebranded as Absolute Asset Management, and eventually renamed as Absolute Manage.

-In November 2012, Absolute acquired the assets of LiveTime Software, a privately held helpdesk and IT Service Support Management (ITSSM) provider.
-LiveTime assets were officially relaunched as part of Absolute's expanded product suite in January 2013 as Absolute Service, an IT Service Management (ITSM) tool.
+In November 2012, Absolute Security acquired the assets of LiveTime Software, a privately held helpdesk and IT Service Support Management (ITSSM) provider.
+LiveTime assets were officially relaunched as part of Absolute Security's expanded product suite in January 2013 as Absolute Service, an IT Service Management (ITSM) tool.
 Absolute Service received PinkVERIFY ITIL 3 Certification from Pink Elephant.

-In June 2013, Absolute acquired Palisade Systems, a privately-held provider of data loss prevention (DLP) technologies.
+In June 2013, Absolute Security acquired Palisade Systems, a privately-held provider of data loss prevention (DLP) technologies.
 In October, the firm launched a student and device protection initiative called Absolute Safe Schools, which educates students and staff of participating schools on the safe use of mobile devices and provides assistance in the event of device loss and theft.